MiguelMachado-dev/disc-go-bot/README.md

 - `>meow`: The bot will send a random cat image.
 - `>auau`: The bot will send a random dog image.
 - `>birb`: The bot will send a random bird image.

+The bot will also automatically update the specified voice channel's name every few minutes (30 minutes as default) to display the current number of Guilty Gear players.

 ## Makefile Commands